CL2-UWaterloo/DiffFP/README.md

   <img src="assets/epi3.gif" width="30%" />
 </p>

 <p align="center"><em>MPE - Adversary: Model Stochasticity.
-We fix the seed and run the evaluation three times to demonstrate the inherent stochasticity in the model.</em></p>
+We fix the seed and run the evaluation three times to demonstrate the inherent stochasticity in the model.
+We observe that using DiffFSP leads to learning more diverse strategies</em></p>

 ---